isomerpages/moe-xinminpri/pages/Sexuality Education Programme.md

 **Information for Parents**

 8. Parents may opt their children out of Sexuality Education lessons, and/or supplementary Sexuality Education programmes by MOE-approved external providers.

 9. Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-This form will be communicated to parents at the start of the year and is also downloadable [here](https://go.gov.sg/xmps2024optoutform).
-The completed opt-out form is to be submitted by 16/02/2024.
+This form will be communicated to parents at the start of the year and is also downloadable [here](https://file.go.gov.sg/annex-a-opt-out-form-xmps.pdf).
+The completed opt-out form is to be submitted by 14/02/2025.

 10. Parents can contact the school at 6283 5479 for discussion or to seek clarification about the school’s Sexuality Education programme.

-Updated as of Jan 2024
+Updated as of Feb 2024